 In just a few weeks we will begin 2018.
-Is your law firm prepared?
+How are you preparing your law firm?

 Evaluate the firm’s technology